Koushik16pramanik/SpringBoot_Repo/README.md

 # SpringBoot_Repo
-This is sts practical program session in our classroom of 'Full Stack Java' Course.
+This is SpringBoot Repository of 'Full Stack Java' Course.
 Offered By Anudip Foundation.